bikutaa-dev/Shorthand-SSML-BikuEdition/README.md

 ### _Reverb_
 Reverb is a secondary effect, meaning its beeing added on after the TTS is generated.

 Reverb is represented by the code **_re_** and needs a following numeric level 1–3.
-The SSML representation is produced via speech marks.
+There is no SSML equivalence.

 * **Effect:** Adds reverb at the chosen level.